browserengineering/book/book/http.md

 s = ctx.wrap_socket(s, server_hostname=host)
 ```

-When you wrap `s`, you pass a `server_hostname` argument, and it
-should match the `Host` header.
-Note that I save the new socket back
+Note that `wrap_socket` returns a new socket, which I save back into
-into the `s` variable.
-That's because you don't want to send over the
+the `s` variable.
+That's because you don't want to send any data over
-original socket; it would be unencrypted and also confusing.
+the original socket; it would be unencrypted and also confusing.
+The
+`server_hostname` argument is used to check that you've connected to
+the right server.
+It should match the `Host` header.

 ::: {.installation}
 On macOS, you'll need to [run a program called "Install